-Automatically applies the brake to hold the car when coming to a stop.
-Auto hold manoeuvres for safety reasons or convenience.
+Auto hold Automatically applies the brake to hold the car when coming to a stop.

-Automatic braking This is a general term for the car's braking interventions.
-Several driver support and safety systems can intervene and perform braking control^[2]
+This is a general term for the car's braking interventions.
+Several driver support and safety systems can intervene and perform braking Automatic braking manoeuvres for safety reasons or convenience.